PlanB-Network/bitcoin-educational-content/resources/conference/diebitcoinkonferenz-2023/en.md

 ---
 name:  Die Bitcoin Konferenz 2023
-description: BTC23 - The Bitcoin Conference
-The biggest Bitcoin conference in German went into the second round BTC23 was even better, more diverse and definitely more controversial.
+description: The biggest Bitcoin conference in German went into the second round BTC23 was even better, more diverse and definitely more controversial.
 We were open - for Bitcoiners, interested people and also skeptics from all directions.
 Three days with Bitcoiners, thought leaders and entrepreneurs from the Space - full of relevant talks, debates and conversations.
 And of course, party!
 BTC23 was for everyone.
 ---

 # English Talk